kanglee05/Recipes-Nutritional-Analysis/README.md

 ### Interesting Aggregates

+Here are some interesting aggregates within the data set.

 | season   |   ('calories', '> 15 min') |   ('calories', '≤ 15 min') |   ('protein (PDV)', '> 15 min') |   ('protein (PDV)', '≤ 15 min') |   ('saturated fat (PDV)', '> 15 min') |   ('saturated fat (PDV)', '≤ 15 min') |   ('sugar (PDV)', '> 15 min') |   ('sugar (PDV)', '≤ 15 min') |
 |----------|----------------------------|----------------------------|---------------------------------|---------------------------------|---------------------------------------|---------------------------------------|-------------------------------|-------------------------------|
 | fall     |                    458.771 |                    342.442 |                         36.6461 |                         20.0693 |                               43.3604 |                               32.7707 |                       71.9366 |                       70.7868 |
 | spring   |                    459.792 |                    311.832 |                         37.513  |                         16.7925 |                               42.6439 |                               27.4961 |                       67.1847 |                       67.5114 |
 | summer   |                    457.501 |                    303.999 |                         36.0386 |                         16.0209 |                               42.831  |                               26.6185 |                       70.3264 |                       66.2658 |
 | winter   |                    459.121 |                    303.987 |                         37.7964 |                         17.1666 |                               44.1208 |                               27.1496 |                       66.8471 |                       68.4974 |

+We first groupby the season and calculated the mean for calories, protein, saturated fats, and sugar by recipes 15 minutes or less and recipes greater than 15 minutes.
+Recipes that took longer than 15 minutes showed a significantly greater amount of calories, protein, and saturated fats.
+However, there is a small difference for sugar amounts.
+There also isn't much of a difference for nutritional values when grouped by season.
+The only noticeable difference is the amount of calories for recipes 15 minutes or less in fall are greater than the other seasons.

 ## Assessment of Missingness